Players cautiously optimistic as MLB shortened season set to begin: report

 Tim Healey, Newsday's beat writer for the New York Mets, shared an example of the fake crowd noise the team is experimenting with at Citi Field on Twitter Wednesday.
 Fake cheers could be heard playing after Mets outfielder Brandon Nimmo made a catch during the team's recent summer camp intrasquad game.

-The 60-game season kicks off next Thursday night when the defending World Series champion Washington Nationals host the New York Yankees and the Los Angeles Dodgers take on the San Francisco Giants -- arguably one of the longest-standing rivalries in baseball.
+The 60-game season kicks off next Thursday night when the defending World Series champion Washington Nationals host the New York Yankees.
+However, the Nationals are reportedly unsure whether they will begin the season playing at Nationals Park because of municipal coronavirus protocols, and are considering alternative sites, according to the Washington Post.

+An MLB spokesman confirmed the Los Angeles Dodgers -- scheduled to host the San Francisco Giants on Thursday night -- are also dealing with municipal quarantine rules, the paper reported.
 The rest of the league will begin play on Friday.

 Players are now familiar with COVID-19 testing, social distancing, and wearing masks in the clubhouse, but now comes the test if teams can manage a 60-game schedule during the outbreak.
 Teams had reopened their spring training camps this month -- uniquely labeled as summer camp due to the change in seasons.